2024 SEC Championship Game

-The 2024 SEC Championship game was a college football game played on December 7, 2024, at Mercedes-Benz Stadium in Atlanta.
-It was the 33rd SEC Championship Game.
+The 2024 SEC Championship Game was a college football game played on December 7, 2024, at Mercedes-Benz Stadium in Atlanta.
+It was the 33rd SEC Championship Game and determined the champion of the 2025 season.
 The game featured the Texas Longhorns, the No. 1 seed, and the Georgia Bulldogs, the No. 2 seed.
 The game began at 4:00 p.m.
 EST and was broadcast on ABC for the first time since 2000, replacing CBS.
-Georgia defeated Texas 22–19 in overtime, earning an automatic bid in the 2024–25 College Football Playoff; it was the first time ever that the SEC championship game has gone to overtime.
+Georgia defeated Texas 22–19 in overtime, earning an automatic bid in the 2024–25 College Football Playoff; it was the first time ever that the SEC championship Game has gone to overtime.

 Teams

 Georgia previously defeated Texas in the regular season on October 19 by a score of 30–15.

 Georgia Bulldogs

 The Georgia Bulldogs entered the SEC Championship Game as the No. 2 seed after a 4442 victory over Georgia Tech in eight overtimes.
 It was their fourth consecutive SEC Championship Game appearance and their 12th overall.